Developing and publishing apps

 While your submitted change is under review, you can view the status of your change by visiting Home → App Manager → Apps.
 You can also cancel your submission by clicking Cancel Submission on the Preview screen for each app.

 Once your app is approved by Marketplace staff, congratulations!
-You will receive an email confirmation and at that moment, your app is available on Marketplace.
+You will receive an email confirmation and at that moment, your app is in the Marketplace.
 The app is also shown on your public Profile page, which lists all apps that you have personally developed and published.

 If your app is rejected, an email will be sent to the email address associated with the app, along with a note explaining the reasons for rejection.
 At that point, you can make the requested changes, and re-submit the app for approval.